-The main focus will be the development of a green infrastructure plan covering the entire City of Cape Town area.
-This plan, scheduled for development in 2017/18, will serve as a planning and management tool for natural open spaces and natural systems in Cape Town, including nature reserves and the Biodiversity Network, parks, public open space, rivers, wetlands and the coast.
-A specific focus will be the ecosystem services that these natural assets provide, such as flood attenuation, waste absorption, air and water purification, resource provision, and recreational and cultural benefits.
+A key element of the climate change programme is the preparation of a green infrastructure network plan for the City of Cape Town area.
+This plan, scheduled for completion in 2020, will serve as a planning and management tool for natural open spaces and natural systems in Cape Town, including nature reserves and the Biodiversity Network, parks, public open spaces, rivers, wetlands and the coast.
+A specific focus will be the ecosystem services that these natural assets provide, such as flood attenuation, water purification and infiltration, coastal zone protection, and recreational and cultural opportunities.
+Management interventions and priority programmes will be identified, which optimise and enhance the social and cultural benefits of ecosystem services, such as water quality, pollution abatement and public safety in river corridors.
+Restoration of the Asanda Village wetlands in Strand and implementation of the proposed River Ambassadors programme in the Zandvlei catchment, in partnership with the Cape Town Environmental Education Trust, have been identified to be demonstration projects for the Green Infrastructure Plan.